-Once the NPC will review your project to determine conformity with any applicable regional land use plans and to assess any potential cumulative impacts.
-NPC will complete their review within 45 working days after they receive a complete proposal.
-NPC must then refer your research proposal to the Nunavut Impact Review Board, at which time you will be contacted by NIRB and asked to submit a NIRB screening application form.
+The NPC will review your project to ensure that it conforms with any applicable Nunavut regional land use plan(s), and to assess whether your project will result in any potential cumulative impact concerns.
+NPC will complete their review within 45 working days of receiving a complete project proposal.
+NPC will not initiate the 45 day review until the project proposal is deemed complete.
+After the review is complete the NPC will refer your research proposal to the Nunavut Impact Review Board for screening to assess project specific impacts.
+At this time you will be contacted by NIRB and asked to submit a NIRB screening application form.
 NIRI will be notified when the NIRB screening decision report for your project has been issued.

-In addition to submitting the NPC project proposal and NIRB screening application, you must also complete an application for a physical and natural sciences license.
-The application may be completed online at www.nri.nu.ca
+In addition to submitting the NPC project proposal and NIRB screening application, you must also apply for a physical and natural sciences license.
+The application may be completed online at www.nri.nu.ca/